thexmanxyz/Async-Google-Maps/README.md

 ## Configuration and Parameters
 The plugin can be easily configured during the initialization and the following parameters are currently available.
 The listing contains the parameters together with their default values.

-- `offset: '0',` | Offset in pixel.
+- `offset: 0,` | Offset in pixel.
 A negative offset will trigger loading earlier, a postive value later.
+- `fixHeight: false,` | Fix height of Google Maps `<iframe>` in dependence of height attribute.
 - `spinner: {` | Spinner options
+    - `attach: false,` | Defines whether a spinner should be attached automatically.
     - `remove: false,` | Defines whether a spinner should be removed automatically after load.
+    - `type: 'included',` | The spinner type which should be used.
+The following values are supported:
+        - `'included'` | simple build-in CSS spinner
+        - `'bootstrap'` | Bootstrap spinner, requires version >= 4.2
+        - `'custom'` | any custom spinner or library
-	- `selector: '.spinner-border',` | CSS selector used to find the spinner container (starting at map parent element).
+    - `spinnerClass: 'async-gmaps-spinner',` | CSS class added to the spinner container or used for removal.
+    - `bsSpinnerClass: 'spinner-border',` | The Bootstrap spinner class.
+Either 'spinner-border' or 'spinner-grow'.
+    - `customSpinner: '',` | Any custom spinner container passed as HTML can be used here.
     - `delay: 10000},` | Time in milliseconds waited before the spinner is removed.
 - `isInViewport: function(opts){ ... },` | Custom function to determine if container is in viewport (callback).
+- `setHeight: function(opts){ ... },` | Custom function that sets min-height for the Google Maps `<iframe>` (callback).
+- `attachSpinner: function(opts) { ... },` | Custom function to define the spinner attach behavior (callback).
 - `removeSpinner: function(opts){ ... },` | Custom function to define the spinner removal behavior (callback).
 - `triggerAsyncLoad: function(opts){ ... },` | Custom function to define when the maps should be loaded (callback).
 - `checkAndLoad: function(opts){ ... },` | Custom function which calls the async load and check routine (callback).